When Facing Tough Times… You Need Someone You Can Trust

-The child custody attorneys at Templeton, Mims, and Ward understand that every client comes to us with different circumstances and different needs.
+The attorneys at TMW Law understand that every client comes to us with different circumstances and different needs.

 Regardless of your situation, there are several different custody arrangements that can be explored.

-- Both parents could also have joint legal custody, sharing the right to make important decisions regarding their child, or either parent could have sole physical or legal custody.
+Both parents could have joint legal custody, sharing the right to make important decisions regarding their child, or either parent could have sole physical or legal custody.

 Whether it is decided by agreement between the parties or by the court at a trial, the decision of child custody must be driven by what is in the child’s best interest — even when the parties agree to a child custody arrangement, it is subject to review by the court to determine whether it is in the child’s best interest.

-The child custody attorneys at Templeton, Mims, and Ward understand that your child’s safety and well-being is paramount, and we will do everything that is legally and ethically in our power to help you achieve an outcome that is in your child’s best interest and, hopefully, that will help your family to heal as you go through this process.
+The Summerville child custody lawyers at TMW Law understand that your child’s safety and well-being is paramount, and we will do everything that is legally and ethically in our power to help you achieve an outcome that is in your child’s best interest and, hopefully, that will help your family to heal as you go through this process.

-We will attempt to reach an agreement with the child’s other parent whenever possible that will incorporate physical custody, legal custody, and visitation in a court order that achieves your goals and that is in your child’s best interest.
+We will attempt to reach an agreement with the child’s other parent that will incorporate physical custody, legal custody, and visitation in a court order that achieves your goals and is in your child’s best interest.

 If we cannot reach an agreement or if your child’s safety is at issue, we will fight to protect you and your child, gather the evidence you will need to persuade the court, and ask a judge to order a custody arrangement that reflects your goals.

-- Meet with you to learn about your situation and to find out what your goals are in your case.
+- Meet with you to learn about your situation and find out what your goals are

-- Try your case to a family court judge when an agreement cannot be reached or when your child’s safety is at stake.
+- Try your case to a family court judge if an agreement cannot be reached or your child’s safety is at stake

 Frequently Asked Questions